GoCamp’s favorite winter road trips

 #3: Go whale watching.

 Winter is the best time to watch for whales along the coast in Oregon and California because whales are in the process of taking their own vacations.
 After spending the summer feeding in the food-rich waters of the Arctic, California gray whales swim south along the coast to the bays of Baja California, where they mate and nurse their young.
 This annual migration is impressive; it is estimated that 25,000 California gray whales migrate each year.
 In San Diego, consider viewing from the Cabrillo National Monument on Point Loma Peninsula, where the 40- to 50-foot mammals pass the lighthouse and underwater observatory.
 Peak commutes occur in mid-January when as many as eight grays migrate per hour.
-Do your own migration with a one-way rental.

 #4: Head to Joshua Tree National Park.